 Large numbers of birds seen on North Meadow today.
 North Meadow has been flooded since mid October last year, almost 4 months.
 The water level has started to drop over the last few days.
 Hopefully this will continue to fall in time for the Snakes Head Fritillary season in April.
 Continue reading “Birds on North Meadow”

 The recent heavy rain has caused flooding on North Meadow this week.
 We have been watching the water levels closely as we are in the middle of the grazing season.
 Fortunately the water levels have now started to drop.
 Rain is not expected for the next few days and this will give time for the water to drain away.
 Continue reading “Flooding on North Meadow this week”

-The grazing animals would normally drink from the River Thames and River Churn which surround North Meadow.
-By entering the rivers the animals introduce silt into the water, creating a water quality problem which damages fish spawning beds resulting in poor fish populations.
-Continue reading “Pasture Pumps”
+Grazing animals would normally drink from the River Thames and River Churn which skirts North Meadow.
+By entering the rivers the animals introduce silt into the water.
+This creates a water quality problem which damages fish spawning beds, resulting in poor fish populations.
+Continue reading “Pasture Pumps on North Meadow”

 The hay cut started early this year to help to reduce the nutrient levels on the meadow.
 Nutrient levels have been rising, mainly caused by increased flooding in recent years and this reduces plant diversity.
 The hay cut would normally start in July.Continue reading “Hay Cut Started on Thursday 27th June”